jrosen48/utk-homepage/content/post/2023-01-30-story-in-education-week-on-teachers-and-chatgpt/index.md

 tags: []
 ---

 Alyson Klein published a story late last week on teachers and chatGPT---a "large language model" I [played around with](https://joshuamrosenberg.com/post/2023/01/25/three-haiku-with-help-from-ai/) [a bunch](https://joshuamrosenberg.com/post/2023/01/25/a-few-more-poems-and-haikus-with-assistance-from-ai/) last week in preparation for sharing a few thoughts on this new technology.
+I had talked with Alyson before about [the potential privacy risks to students associated with schools and districts social media activity](https://www.edweek.org/technology/school-facebook-pages-and-privacy-concerns-what-educators-need-to-know/2022/11).

 The story is [here](https://www.edweek.org/technology/can-digital-tools-detect-chatgpt-inspired-cheating/2023/01).
 I tried to see things from the teacher perspective while recognizing the potential usefulness of chatGPT and tools like over a longer time horizon.